sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 5. sensibility of the component doesn't achieve the design goals

-6. working range of the component is not enoght for the design goals
+6. working range of the component is not enought for the design goals

 7. elements wears-out and don't achieve the design goals

-8. element doesn't meet design goals under defined enviroment conditions.
+8. element doesn't meet design goals under defined enviroment or expected work conditions.

 9. thermal performance don't achieve the design goals.

 10. mechanical performance don't achieve the design goals. (fatigue, resilience, rupture strength, rupture stress.... there are several factors to take into account).

+11. dielectric isolation of components fails

+12. EMC problems that don't achieve standards.

+13. Supplied elements are out of the expected/negotiated specs.

 https://pascal.computer.org/sev_display/index.action